mainmatter/mainmatter.com/workshops/_posts/2016-12-19-ember-cli-basics.md

     designed to steer users away from potential snags.
   duration: 120
   agenda_items:
-  - title: 'EXERCISE: Building your first Broccoli Plugins'
-    description: We'll put our newfound skills to use, and build our first two broccoli plugins
-    item_type: exercise
-    start_time: '10:05'
-    duration: 55
   - title: Welcome & Kick Off
     description: We'll go through the day's agenda, and highlight some goals for the training.